The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 5. Compatible Audio and Video Codecs

-When comparing MKV vs. MP4 quality, you must look at the audio and video codec compatibility.
-MKV format can store a wide range of supported multimedia content, including video, audio, subtitle tracks, still images, and more.
+When comparing MKV vs. MP4 quality, you must look at the compatibility of audio and video codecs.
+The MKV format can store a wide range of supported multimedia content, including video, audio, subtitle tracks, still images, and more.
 The list of MKV-supported audio-visual encoding formats is extensive, making it ideal for streaming TV shows and movies.

 On the other hand, an MP4 format video has a comparatively narrow range of supported audio and video codecs.
 Another area where MP4 falls behind is that it doesn’t support FLAC.
 MKV does, which allows for better audio.
 FLAC is short for Free Lossless Audio Codec, one of the top audio coding formats that allow for lossless digital audio compression.

 That doesn’t mean the MP4 format doesn’t have alternatives for lossless compression.
 It supports Apple Lossless and ALAC, though it is far less efficient than FLAC.
-MKV and MP4 can be encoded with the HEVC/H.265 video codec, which supports resolutions like h.264 1080p and UHD resolutions such as 4K 2160p and 8K 8320p.
+Users can encode MKV and MP4 with the HEVC/H.265 video codec, which supports resolutions like H.264 1080p and UHD resolutions like 4K 2160p and 8K 8320p.

 Pros and Cons of MKV and MP4

 Understanding the difference between MKV and MP4 isn’t enough to know which of the two container formats would work best in your situation.
-Both have advantages and disadvantages.
 Where one video format lacks, the other can shine.
 So let’s look at the pros and cons of each.

 Pros of MKV

-- Open Source: The key advantage of using MKV format is that MKV container files have no licensing requirements.
+- Open Source: The key advantage of using MKV format is that these container files have no licensing requirements.
 This helps developers optimize their files and provides better compatibility with the latest systems.

 - Active Developer Community: While many might overlook this benefit, it makes using MKV extremely convenient.
-The highly active developer community helps you navigate the world of MKV while ensuring the format adapts to changes.
+The highly active developer community is full of helpful tips and constantly adapts the format to the newest tech developments.

-- Adaption: MKV file format has enough compatible platforms, devices, and OSes.
-When compatibility with another platform is required, it usually does not take long before an update is released to tackle and eliminate any errors.
+- Adaption: The MKV file format has enough compatible platforms, devices, and OSes.
+When compatibility with another platform is required, an update usually comes along quickly to tackle and eliminate errors.

 - Support: The range of supported menus is extensive, including those found in DVDs and Blu-Rays.
-In addition, the audio tracks and subtitles can be assigned in multiple languages, which you can manage independently for each video file.
+In addition, you can assign multiple languages to the audio tracks and subtitles, which you can manage independently for each video file.
 That means users don’t have to keep the subtitles activated at all times.

-- Quality: MKV files usually offer higher video and audio as they’re packed with certain additional features.
-Many prefer MKV over MP4 when projecting the display on a bigger screen to get a higher video resolution.
+- Video Quality: MKV files usually offer higher video resolution.
+Many prefer MKV over MP4 when projecting the display on a bigger screen for better video quality.

-- Embedded Files: With an MKV file, you can include multiple audio tracks and subtitles, which makes it a great option for streaming movies and TV shows.
+- Embedded Files: With an MKV file, you can include multiple audio tracks and subtitles, which is great for streaming movies and TV shows.
 You only need a single video file for all the languages you have.

 Cons of MKV

 - Audio Quality: MKV format offers high-resolution video.
-However, when it comes to audio, MKV quality is usually compromised when recorded using a low bit rate with subpar equipment.
-You may also encounter issues with decoders and even experience several pauses in files when the volume goes above a certain level.
+However, when it comes to audio, if you’re recording using a low bit rate with subpar equipment, the MKV quality is usually compromised.
+You may also encounter issues with decoders and even experience several pauses in the files when the volume exceeds a certain level.

-- Compatibility: Since the MKV file format does not offer compatibility for all devices, it may require frequent updates if it fails on any device.
-So, you may need to use additional software in order to extend its compatibility.
+- Compatibility: Since the MKV file format is not compatible with all viewing devices, you might need to update it frequently if it fails on any device.
+You may also need to use additional software to extend its compatibility.

 - Structure: At times, you may need to acquire specific components for playing MKV files, as their structure is independent of most platforms.

-- File Size: If you produce a high quality video in MKV format, you may end up having a large file size compared to an MP4 format.
+- File Size: If you produce a high-quality video in MKV format, you may end up with a larger file size than an MP4 format.

 Pros of MP4

-- Support: As the latest audio and video codec, MP4 files have all the necessary support and compatibility for various devices and platforms.
-Loads of online and offline players support MP4 files as compared to MKV files, which is a major advantage for this file format.
+- Support: MP4 files have all the necessary support and compatibility for various devices and platforms.
+Loads of online and offline players support MP4 files compared to MKV files, a major advantage of this file format.

-- Compression: MP4 files are known for improved compression of files compared to their predecessors.
+- Compression: MP4 files are known for improved file compression compared to their predecessors.
 This type of compression produces smaller files without compromising the quality of the content.
-So, you can use it to store large video files and also for video streaming.
+You can use it to store large video files and stream video.

-- Streaming: One of the main advantages is streaming video to MP4 format, for which MKV files are generally not preferred.
-Hence, an MP4 container file is the best option for playing videos over the internet.
+- Streaming: Another notable advantage is the ability to stream video to MP4 format, while MKV files are not directly streamable on many online platforms.
+So, if you want to play videos online, an MP4 container file is your best option.
 Not just that, you can even use YouTube live streams as MP4 for a smoother experience.

 Cons of MP4

-- Compression loss: The compression of MP4 files results in a loss of information in the original file.
-This could potentially affect the quality of the video.
-This makes it lossy and not the best choice for extremely high definition videos.
+- Compression loss: The compression of MP4 files results in a loss of information in the original file, potentially affecting the video’s quality.
+This makes MP4 a lossy format and not the best choice for extremely high-definition videos.

-- Processing power: An MP4 file can contain different types of media content.
-This can make playback and editing a burdensome task because it requires a high amount of processing power.
+- Processing power: An MP4 file can contain different types of media content, making playback and editing burdensome tasks because they require a high amount of processing power.

 Converting between MKV and MP4

-If you’re not ready to pay for such a tool, here’s a list of free online MP4 or MKV online converters that work best with Windows and Mac systems:
+But if you still share the belief that the best things in life are free, here’s a list of no-cost online MP4 or MKV converters that work best with Windows and Mac systems:

 - CloudConvert